Gordon Cummins: Evelyn Oatley

-Detective Chief Superintendent Frederick Cherrill was able to determine that fingerprints recovered from the bloodstained tin opener and upon the corner of a broken section of mirror found within Oatley's leather handbag which had also been used to mutilate her body indicated that her murderer was a left-handed individual.
+Detective Chief Superintendent Frederick Cherrill was able to determine that the fingerprints recovered from the bloodstained tin opener and a single thumbprint located upon the corner of a broken section of mirror which had also been used to mutilate Oatley's body and was found within her leather handbag, indicated that her murderer was a left-handed individual.
 No match for this set of fingerprints could be found within the police fingerprint bureau, indicating Oatley's murderer had no police record.

+The Café Monico, seen here in 1915.
+Oatley encountered Cummins outside these premises at approximately 11:35 p.m. on 9 February.

-Oatley was a married woman who, at the outbreak of World War II, had turned to prostitution, using the alias Nita Ward, (Note: Some sources state Oatley's alias to be Leta Ward.) to supplement the income she earned as a nightclub hostess.
-(Note: Oatley had informed her husband of this fact at the end of 1941.
-She would only engage in prostitution on occasions her husband—who frequently travelled to Lancashire on business—was not present in London.)
-Three eyewitnesses later informed investigators Oatley had been approached by a young, clean-shaven and moustachioed airman with chestnut brown hair, approximately 5 ft 8 in (68 in) in height, outside a restaurant in Shaftesbury Avenue late in the evening prior to her murder.
+Three eyewitnesses later informed investigators Oatley had been approached by a young, clean-shaven and moustachioed airman with chestnut brown hair and who had been approximately 5 ft 8 in (68 in) in height, as she stood outside the Café Monico on Shaftesbury Avenue late in the evening prior to her murder.
 According to these witnesses, when Oatley had asked this individual what his sexual preferences were, he had simply replied, "I like blondes."
 Oatley was last seen alive by a fellow tenant of 153 Wardour Street named Ivy Poole, who observed her enter the stairwell to the property in the company of this individual at approximately 11:40 p.m.
 According to Poole, shortly after midnight, she was awoken by the sudden increase in the volume of Oatley's wireless.
-She did not investigate this disturbance.
+Poole overheard a BBC news announcer broadcasting a midnight bulletin from the Pacific theatre, followed by a music programme; she did not investigate this disturbance.
+Shortly thereafter, the wireless volume was turned down.

+Oatley was a married woman and former Windmill Girl who, at the outbreak of World War II, had turned to prostitution, using the alias 'Nita Ward,' (Note: Some sources state Oatley's alias to be Leta Ward.) to supplement the income she earned as a nightclub hostess.
+She had relocated to London from Blackpool in the summer of 1939, and informed her husband of the fact she earned money via prostitution at the end of 1941.
+Oatley would only engage in prostitution on occasions her husband—who frequently travelled to London to visit his wife—was not present in the capital.
+Her body was formally identified by her husband the day after her murder.